 Three Card Poker Strategies

 What about strategies for three card poker?
 Is there any way you can improve your chances of winning?
 In short, not really, since there's very little interaction between you and the game.
-But there are still two main points at which you have some element of control, meaning there is some influence to be had.
-These are the points at which you decide to play or fold, and whether to place those side bets or not.
+But there are still two main points at which you have some control element, meaning there is some influence to be had.
+These are the points at which you decide to play or fold and whether to place those side bets or not.